-In a perfect world I will have seen the score ahead of time, but that is not always the case, I might be sight reading as well!
-I will quickly look through the score for potential orchestration problems and anything else that might not make sense, Being an orchestrator myself, I always have thoughts on things, but it is important that I respect the project’s orchestrator and not change anything without good reason.
-If this is the start of a day, I will have the protools operator run the click and track so we can make sure everyones can’s are working.
-If it is later in the sessions and features a theme or variation on a cue we have already done, I will make sure to bring up any changes we made earlier that might apply here.
+In a perfect world I will have seen the score ahead of time, but that is not always the case – I might be sight reading as well!
+I will quickly look through the score for potential orchestration problems and anything else that might not make sense.
+Being an orchestrator myself, I always have thoughts on things, but it is important that I respect the project’s orchestrator and not change anything without good reason.
+If this is the start of a day, I will have the Pro Tools operator run the click and track so we can make sure everyone’s cans are working.
+If we are already a few sessions in and a cue features a theme or variation on material we have already done, I will make sure to bring up any changes we made earlier that might apply here.
 I will let the players know of any cues (optional parts) we should play.
+I will also remind them that until I ask for a cue, they are to be ignored.
+Once upon a time in LA and London that was a given, they never asked, but due to some orchestrators over-cueing and then having many played, players have started to ask and this wastes a lot of time.

 Once the percussionists are ready I will get word from the principal.
-I now call the start bar and how many free clicks we get.
-‘Eight free to the top of the page’ or ‘eight free to 26’.
+I now call the start bar and how many free clicks we get, something like ‘Eight free to the top of the page,’ or ‘Eight free to 26.’
 This must be very clear; I say it several times to make sure everyone gets it.
 I also check the screen and see that the Pro Tools recordist has the session on the correct bar and has allowed for any meter changes before our first bar.